 The most common reason why a guppy fish would stay in the corner of the tank is stress.
-I’ve wrote a detailed article about why guppies can be stressed.
+I’ve written a detailed article about why guppies can be stressed.

 Here are the top factors which will stress guppies and will make them hide in one corner: